dnhuan/practiceProblems/README.md

 2. Sort three number without using array or sort function [Solved](Matlab/sortThree.m)
 3. Find the integer multiple between a and b [Solved](Matlab/integerMultiple.m)
 4. Find the integer factor between a and b [Solved](Matlab/integerFactor.m)
+5. Determine if a number n is a prime or not [Solved](Matlab/prime.m)